ChangHongMu/NTBB/README.md

 ****
 **Notice:**
 a.
 Because we have changed the original code of Faste RCNN and Faster RCNN, please replace the relevant files for running.
 b.
-Due to the current project in the patent application and the caffe installation is too complicated, now we provide a simple version, the simple version is written in **pytorch**
+Due to the current project in the patent application and the caffe installation is too complicated, now we provide a simple version, the simple version is written in **pytorch**(comming soon)